 The third set of indicators presents the composition of the firm's workforce by type of contract and gender.
 Labor regulations have a direct effect on the type of employment favored by firms and they may have a different impact by gender.
-The first two indicators present composition the workforce the of classified into temporary and permanent workers.
+The first two indicators present the composition of the workforce classified into temporary and permanent workers.
 The last indicator reflects the participation of women in regular full-time employment.